 Reviews of Hustler, Scag, and John Deere Zero-Turn Mowers

-Although most commercial mowers are head and shoulders above lawn tractors, or yard snails as we call them, there are differences that can make some mowers a much better fit for your particular situation or the type of jobs you do.
+Although most commercial mowers are head and shoulders above lawn tractors, or yard snails as we call them, not every zero turn mower may be right for you.
+There are differences that can make some mowers a much better fit for your particular situation or the type of jobs you do.
 This Zero Turn Comparison will give you some of the benefits of the best rated lawn mowers and some of the shortfalls of the best commercial zero turn lawn mowers.

 Commercial Zero Turn Comparison: Scagg Turf Tiger

 The first phrase on their website definitely sets the bar high for this zero radius lawn mower, "There is no competition," but since 1998 when it came on the market, Scag's Turf Tiger has made a habit out of surpassing the industry standards.
-Available in Gas, Diesel, and even propane, the Turf Tiger's speed, efficiency, and size makes it an excellent choice for any yard, especially large spaces.
+Regarded by many in the lawn maintenance industry as the standard setter, Scag makes mowers that are available in Gas, Diesel, and even propane.
+The Turf Tiger, the brands premium platform, has the speed, efficiency, and size that make it an excellent choice for any yard, especially large spaces.

 - Available Engine Sizes: 25 hp Kubota Diesel, 28 hp CAT Diesel, 27 hp Kohler (Air Cooled), 27 and 29 hp Kawasaki, 31 hp Kohler Aegis, and 35 hp Briggs Vanguard